mwat56/apachelogger/README.md

 ## Purpose

 This package can be used to add a logfile facility to your `Go` web-server.
-The format of the generated logfile entries resemble those of the popular _Apache_ web-server (see below).
+The format of the generated logfile entries resembles that of the popular _Apache_ web-server (see below).

 ## Installation